ByteInternet/community.hypernode.io/Documentation/hypernode-vpn/README.md

  ```
  hypernode-systemctl settings openvpn_enabled --value <True/False>
  ```
-This command will cause trigger the Hypernode automation to start installing OpenVPN and generate the configuration.
+This command will trigger the Hypernode automation to start installing OpenVPN and generate the configuration.
 Or delete all the configuration when disabling.

 ### Client configuration